Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/storage/sample1_data_lifecycle/README.md

 After you run the above commands successfully, you should be able to see the following items under your Azure Subscription:

 - Azure Storage Accounts.
-Sample view is shown below.

 ![alt text](../common_assets/images/storage_accounts.png "Logo Title Text 1")
-You can observe the appended random strings to make the storage accounts’ names unique since we have used the azurecaf feature.
+ It can be observed that the storage accounts’ names have embedded random letters, which makes them unique.
+This is achieved by using the [azurecaf](https://registry.terraform.io/providers/aztfmod/azurecaf/latest/docs/resources/azurecaf_name) feature.

 - Azure Storage Containers.
-Sample view is shown below.

 ![alt text](../common_assets/images/storage_containers.png "Logo Title Text 1")

 - Azure data lifecycle rules.
-Sample view is shown below.

 ![alt text](../common_assets/images/data_lifecycle_rules.png "Logo Title Text 1")